ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

-If there are no unoccupied squares to move aTushw\" back player into, the player is moved into a square occupied by another player, causing a
+If there are no unoccupied squares to move aTushw\" back player into, the player is moved into a square occupied by another player, causing a 'chain-push'.
-\'chain-push\'.
 When a player is chain-pushed, they are pushed back themselves exactly as described previously.
 The chain- pushed player is moved into a square chosen by the coach of the player performing the Block action.
 The squares a chain-pushed player can be moved into will